sandlerb/pyvirtualenv/README.md

 ======

-**Note** [virtualenv-api][api_link] exists so you should probably use that mature library, but I'd like to finish this anyhow
+**Note** [virtualenv-api][api_link] exists so you should probably use that more mature library, but I'd like to finish this anyhow

 A python wrapper around [virtualenv][virtualenv_link] for programmatic use.
 Useful for building a release in a fresh virtualenv.